learn-co-curriculum/js-basics-variables-lab/README.md

 let companyName = 'Scuber';
 ```

 Great, our first test is now passing.
-Except the second test is also about
+However, the second test that is also about
-`companyName` and it is not.
+`companyName` is not yet passing.
 It's not passing because, it expects a change to
 `companyName` to throw a `TypeError`.
 It sounds like it wants `companyName` to
 be declared using a different keyword than the `let` keyword - it needs a
 keyword that is used for variables that can't be changed...

-Ok, so we'll let you work through the problems below.
-Keep in mind the general workflow for a lab:
+Continue to work through the problems below.
+Keep in mind the general workflow
+for a lab:

 1. Run `learn`.
 2. Read the errors; vocalize what they're asking you to do.